kshun1994/Rain/README.md

 - Allow for coding basic movement (walk, dashes, jump) as special/unique moves so you can cancel into/out of them (like Kaori dash from EFZ)

 # TODO
+- [ ] Both forward and back walks have transition-into animations; include those somehow into CharState::enter()
 - [ ] Add jumping - State-based system
 - [ ] Create an in-game logger to display things in World
 	- Create an Observer that monitors World entities for things to print to log